echemdb/unitpackage/doc/usage/unitpackage.md

 }
 ```

-Additional metadata describing the underlying data or its origin is stored in the resource `metadata` key.
-The `metadata` can contain a list with metadata items following different kinds of metadata schemas.
+Additional metadata describing the underlying data or its origin is stored in the resource `metadata` descriptor.
+The `metadata` can contain a list with metadata descriptors following different kinds of metadata schemas.

 ```json
 {